demiculus/mentalmodel/about.md

 # About

 Imagine your mind as an operating system.
 Ever since you've come to this world you've been programmed by your parents, friends, society..
 You are currently being programmed by me.
-With such extensive inputs your codes develop many bugs thus you should be doing bug fixing.
+With such extensive inputs your codes develop many bugs thus you should be doing [bug fixing](https://mmpractices.com/bug-fixing/).
 Another thing you can do is install stronger apps.
 These apps are called Mental-Models and this list is to show you how to learn(install) each mental model.
-I haven't made a bug fixing tool yet, but if you want to get a head start find me on all social networks as [@demiculus](https://twitter.com/demiculus) or reach out from [my website](demiculus.com)
+If you run into any trouble you can find me on all social networks as [@demiculus](https://twitter.com/demiculus) or reach out from [my website](demiculus.com)

 ### Prerequisite

 Each mental model is built on top of other Mental-Models.
 A good example for this is in order to learn Basic Arithmethics you first need to learn Numbers.
+[Learn more about prerequisites](https://mmpractices.com/mental_models/prerequisites/).

 ### Learning(Installing)